|

 as accomodations.
 For the time being,

-my guest room is "out of commission",
+my guest room is "out of commission"

-students.
-I can, however, give you information
+right now.
+I can, however, give you

-regarding where to stay in this area.
+information regarding where to stay

-Here are some nearby accomodations -
+in this area.
+Here are some nearby accomodations

-clean, safe, reasonably priced - that
+- clean, safe, reasonably priced - that

 I can recommend: